The Bankrate promise

 4. Check smoke and carbon monoxide detectors

 Most home safety experts recommend checking and changing the batteries in your detectors every six months.
 If you keep a family calendar, it’s easy to set a reminder.
 Check with your local fire department for help, too; some offer free inspections and testing if you call the non-emergency line to schedule an appointment.

-6. Refresh the paint
+6. Refresh the paint and flooring

-8. Create a maintenance schedule
+8. Create a regular maintenance schedule